sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### 3.2.2.
 Indicators

-- How often your team monitors the stability and security of your IT system
+1. How often your team monitors the stability and security of your IT system
-   a.
-Very Frequently
+   - Very Frequently
-   b.
-Frequently
+   - Frequently
-   c.
-Occasionally
+   - Occasionally
-   d.
-Rarely
+   - Rarely
-   e.
-Very Rarely
+   - Very Rarely
-   f.
-Never
+   - Never

 - How do you notify your team about failure alerts?
    a.
 Via email